-- Principles of RaC-emphasis on content and language integrated learning (CLIL) and identifying common communicative functions and language patterns in addition to text types - Selection of texts for building RaC tasks, recommendation of sources of texts, and multimodal resources, e.g. readers for young learners with authentic information texts such as posters - Incorporation of RaC texts in the General English curriculum, with specific foci on the development of reading skills as well as grammatical and lexical awareness - Connecting primary students' learning experiences, within and outside English lessons - Designing language tasks (e.g. reading, reading to write) based on RaC texts
+- Principles of RaC-emphasising content and language integrated learning (CLIL) and identifying common communicative functions and language patterns in addition to text types. - Selection of texts for building RaC tasks, recommendation of sources of texts, and multimodal resources, e.g. Readers for young learners with authentic information texts such as posters. - Incorporation of RaC texts in the General English curriculum, with specific foci on the development of reading skills as well as grammatical and lexical awareness. - Connection with primary students' learning experiences, within and outside English lessons. - Design of language tasks (e.g. reading, reading to write) based on RaC texts.